top of page

 • Pain reduction

-It is very interesting how music affects you and there are many benefits that you can use.
-The benefits of listening to music are supported by numerous studies.
-Whether you are doing some work, cleaning the house, doing your workout, or just want to relax after a hard day at work, you can use music as a kind of free therapy.
-By the activity you are doing, choose music that will motivate you.
+It is fascinating how music affects you, and there are many benefits to listening to music.
+Numerous studies support the benefits of listening to music as a complementary therapy.
+Whether working, cleaning the house, working out, or just relaxing after a hard day, you can use music as a tool.
+Based on the activity you are doing, choose music that will motivate you.
 If you are doing heavy training or running, choose a faster music tempo to improve your workout.

-Today, in this modern era of smartphones, you can get the songs you want very quickly.
-Everything is easily accessible and without wires like Bluetooth headphones or a portable Bluetooth speaker.
-Just put your headphones on, turn on your favorite music, and go for a walk or run.
+In this modern era of smartphones, you can quickly access the songs you want.
+Everything is easily accessible without wires, like Bluetooth headphones or a portable Bluetooth speaker.
+Just put on your headphones, turn on your favorite music, and go for a walk or run.
 Connect the portable Bluetooth speaker to your smartphone and do your workout at home.
 Choose songs that you have positive associations with to maximize your mood.
-I recommend these quality JBL headphones (advertising link) with perfect sound and good bass that I use.
-They are an excellent choice for the price and quality ratio and will last a long time.
-If you've finally decided to get a portable speaker, visit the Workshop section where we recommend quality products and devices designed for an active lifestyle.

 Life and love go on, let the music play.